qferre/atypeak/README.md

 ### Running

 - Set the parameters in *parameters.yaml*.
 The meaning of them is detailed in YAML comments

+**Set load_saved_model and process_full_real_data to False**, so you will train a model, evaluate it with Q-score, and save it.

-Then use `make run`.
+- Then use `make run`.
 The network is comparatively shallow and can be run on a CPU.

-**Set load_saved_model and process_full_real_data to False**, so you will train a model, evaluate it with Q-score, and save it.

-- Once you run the script once, you will have a trained model names trained_{cell_line}_model.h5 ; this way you can now activate use_trained_model in the parameters in the yaml.
+- Once this is done, you will have a trained model names trained_{cell_line}_model.h5 ; this way you can now activate use_trained_model in the parameters in the yaml.

 This will also produce q-score and other diagnostics plots and info in the output directory (presumably if you relaod a model, you have already diagnosed it and can set perform_model_diagnosis to False).